 The reclining feature allows adjustment of the seatback for occupants of different sizes for added comfort and to help obtain proper seat belt fit.
 See "Precautions on seat belt usage" later in this section.
-Also, the seatback can be reclined to allow occupants to rest when the vehicle is stopped and the transmission is in P (Park).
+Also, the seatback can be reclined to allow occupants to rest when the vehicle is stopped and the transmission is in the P (Park) position.